 There is freelancing and ‘freelancing’

 Many freelance opportunities in the museum sector are in learning and engagement.
-Museums often need flexible people who came come in to develop and deliver sessions or events, but don’t have the need or capacity for a full-time employee in this role.
+Museums often need flexible people who can come in to develop and deliver sessions or events, but don’t have the need or capacity for a full-time employee in this role.
 My area of interest and expertise is in collections, where there is less of this short-term need/opportunity.
 I have eventually managed to find freelance collections-focused work which fits around my other jobs, but like so many things in life this was largely down to timing and who I already knew.

 When I was starting out on this journey I thought that freelance opportunities might eventually become a good alternative to volunteering and internships in the sector – there is flexibility and less commitment for the employer, and the freelancer gets compensated for their time.
 With the gig economy flourishing in other fields, I began to wonder what it could mean for more flexible working in museums.
 I saw examples such as the London Transport Museum’s Young Freelance scheme as paving the way forward in this area.